xuru/pyvisdk/docs/source/do/virtual_machine_flag_info.rst

     .. py:attribute:: htSharing

         Specifies how the VCPUs of a virtual machine are allowed to share physical cores on a hyperthreaded system.
-Two VCPUs are "sharing" a core if they are both running on logical CPUs of the core at the same time.
+Two VCPUs are "sharing" a core if they are both running on logical CPUs of the core at the same time.See VirtualMachineHtSharing

     .. py:attribute:: monitorType